limbo-works/Limbo.Umbraco.Spa/README.md

 For requests to the `GetData` end point, developers can specify an `appHost` parameter indicating the domain / host name of the inbound request.
 If not specified, the actual host name of the inbound request is used instead.

-Normally host name of the inbound request is the one you want to use, but in scenarios where multiple sites in the same solution all use the same API domain, or the backend is behind a reverse proxy, the `appHost` parameter may differ from the actual host name.
+Normally the host name of the inbound request is the one you want to use, but in scenarios where multiple sites in the same solution all use the same API domain, or the backend is behind a reverse proxy, the `appHost` parameter may differ from the actual host name.

 In such cases, it might be important that the backend sees the host name specified `appHost` instead of the host name of the request.
 This can done by adding the following lines to the `Configure` methond in your solution's `Startup.cs` file: